 A double blind study is conducted involving men who have been symptomatic from urinary frequency and hesitancy for 5 or more years.
 One group men receive a pharmacologic agent designed to reduce the synthesis of dihydrotestosterone in prostatic stromal cells.
 Another group receives a placebo.
 The group receiving the drug has a statistically significant decrease in symptoms.
 Which of the following enzymes is this pharmacologic agent most likely to block?

-A 2-year-old boy is brought to the physician because his mother has observed that his scrotum is no longer symmetrical (she is a geometry teacher).
+A 2-year-old boy is brought to the physician because his mother (a geometry teacher) has observed that his scrotum is no longer symmetrical.
 On physical examination the child has enlargement of the left testis.
 An ultrasound scan shows a 2 cm solid mass within the body of the testis.
 Laboratory studies show a serum alpha-fetoprotein of 226 ng/mL.
 Which of the following neoplasms is this child most likely to have?

 A Leydig cell tumor